pedroaraujo9/ASAbook/README.md

 # ASAbook
-R package with datasets and functions of the book *Análise de Sobrevivência Aplicada (2006)*
+R package with datasets and functions of *Análise de Sobrevivência Aplicada (2006)* book.

 How to install
 -------